lumigator

 - On a Mac, you need Docker Desktop

-- The system Python; no version manager, such as pyenv, should be active.
+- The system Python (version managers such as uv should be deactivated)

 You can run and develop Lumigator locally using Docker Compose.
-This creates three container services networked together to make up all the components of the Lumigator application:
+This creates four container services networked together to make up all the components of the Lumigator application:

 -